silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/04_Other_installation_Options/Windows_IIS7.md

 ```

+Insert the password you created for SQL Server earlier into the **SS_DATABASE_PASSWORD** field that is currently empty.

   * Grab the latest stable version from here: http://www.silverstripe.org/stable-download
   * Extract contents to **C:\inetpub\wwwroot\ss**

-After gettng the code installed, make sure you set the folder permissions properly (see *Folder permissions for PHP* above).
+After getting the code installed, make sure you set the folder permissions properly (see *Folder permissions for PHP* above).

 ## Install the SilverStripe SQL Server module ("mssql")